 MSL classes are taught for each grade level.
 There is a classroom course and also a Leadership Lab on Thursdays.

 Each semester, there is a weekend leadership training exercise (LTX) as well.
 The Fall LTX occurs in late September, and runs from Friday afternoon through Sunday early afternoon.
-The Spring LTX occurs in late March, and runs from Thursday afternoon through Sunday afternoon.
+The Spring LTX occurs in late March, is conducted with other ROTC programs and runs from Thursday afternoon through Sunday afternoon.
 Both LTXs occur at Camp Atterbury, Indiana, and provide the student with a weekend of excellent Army tactical and leadership training.

-Every Army ROTC Cadet who enters into the Advanced Course attends the Cadet Leadership Course (CLC).
-It’s a four-week summer course to evaluate and train all Army ROTC Cadets.
+Every Army ROTC Cadet who enters into the Advanced Course attends the Advanced Course which is a four-week summer course designed to evaluate and train all Army ROTC Cadets in preparation for becoming and officer.
 This course normally takes place between your junior and senior years of college, and is conducted at Fort Knox, Kentucky.